Linda Syddick Napaltjarri

-Born: Lake Mackay, Western Australia
+Born: Lake Mackay, WA

 Linda's paintings are inspired by both her traditional nomadic life in the desert, and the Dreaming of her father and stepfather.
-Linda's father was Rintje Tjungurrayi who was he killed by a revenge spearing party in accordance with customary Law when Linda was about eighteen months old; her stepfather, artist Lankata Shorty Tjungurrayi, subsequently brought her up.
+Linda's father was Rintje Tjungurrayi who was killed by a revenge spearing party in accordance with customary Law when Linda was about eighteen months old.
+Her stepfather, artist Lungkarta Shorty Tjungurrayi, subsequently brought her up.

-Linda often paints the Dreaming story of the Tingari and the Emu Men.
-The Emu Men were ancestral beings that roamed the landscape during the Dreamtime or Creation Period.
-The Emu was the totem of her father, Rintje Tjungurrayi and stepfather, Lungkata Shorty Tjungurrayi.
-The Tingari were ancestral spirit beings, who went on very long journeys, creating much of the desert landscape in Central Australia, and instructing the people about law and custom.
+Linda often painted the Dreaming story of the Tingari and the Emu Men.
+The Emu Men are ancestral beings that roamed the landscape during the Dreamtime or Creation Period.
+The Emu was the totem of her father, Rintje Tjungurrayi, and stepfather, Lungkarta Shorty Tjungurrayi.
+The Tingari are ancestral spirit beings, who went on very long journeys, creating much of the desert landscape in Central Australia, and instructing the people about law and custom.

 LINDA'S KANGAROO MAN STORY